Title Loans With A Rebuilt Or Salvage Title

 It may be possible to get rebuilt title loans, also known as salvage title loans, but they can also be more challenging than they would be with a clean title.
 A title loan lender will prefer a clean title because that means the collateral is less risky from their perspective, but some lenders will consider it.

 A title loan lender might offer a different loan amount and terms based on your vehicle's condition.
-Since vehicles with salvage titles have lower resale values than ones with clean titles, it can affect your loan amount.
+Since cars with salvage titles have lower resale values than ones with clean titles, it can affect your loan amount.

 If you have a rebuilt title, you might also be required to provide more documentation to a lender so they can determine its condition and value.
 Vehicles that have a rebuilt title might have higher interest rates and fees that come with them when you get a bad credit title loan because there's the perception that they're a higher risk.